ioquake/ioq3/README-serverside-demos.md

 -----------
 Fully working server-side demos for ioquake3 are now a reality!

 This patch provide a full server-side demos facility for ioquake3 github commit of 2017-03-04.
-For the original patch for OpenArena with full commit history, see https://github.com/lrq3000/openarena_engine_serversidedemos .
+For the original patch for OpenArena with full commit history (and a few missing features, the OpenArena patch being older), see https://github.com/lrq3000/openarena_engine_serversidedemos .

 This patch was done by Stephen Larroque and is based on the original patch by Amanieu d'Antras for Tremfusion (Tremulous).